navicore/seqlings/exercises/10-quotations/README.md

 **This is one of the most important concepts in all of programming.**

 Quotations are Seq's mechanism for **higher-order programming** - the ability to treat functions as data.
-Most programmers use higher-order programming without understanding it.
-By the end of this section, you will.
+This section makes the concept explicit so you can apply it deliberately.

 ## What is Higher-Order Programming?